pokaru/dtoMapper/README.md

 }
 ```

-A detailed explanation on how to create a custome rule and type conversion is on the way.
+A detailed explanation on how to create custom rules and type conversions is on the way.